-The plan will continue to be developed during 2024/25 under the leadership of the Chief Officer team.
+The plan will continue to be developed during 2025/26 under the leadership of the Chief Officer team.

-Whilst the favourable grant funding for Operation Uplift and flexibility afforded to Commissioners to increase the precept in 2023/24 is appreciated and has allowed officer numbers to increase, this takes place in the context of uncertainty regarding the longer-term financial outlook.
-The continued high levels of inflation throughout 2023/24 have put a pressure on the budget.
+Whilst the grant funding for Operation Uplift has been maintained and flexibility afforded to Commissioners to increase the precept in 2024/25 is appreciated and has allowed officer numbers to be maintained, this takes place in the context of uncertainty regarding the longer-term financial outlook.
+The continued high levels of inflation throughout 2024/25 have put a pressure on the budget.
 This when combined with constraints on national funding as the Government deals with the financial consequences of the pandemic will compound existing financial risks regarding the sustainability of funding, as will the financial burden of national policing initiatives, pensions costs and potential changes to the police funding formula.
 In the meantime, the Constabulary will continue to operate as efficiently as possible and deliver savings to balance the budget.

-The budget setting process for the 2024/25 financial year was concluded in February and a medium-term financial forecast (MTFF) covering 5 years to 31/03/29 was approved.
-The MTFF shows that the Police, Fire and Crime Commissioner and Constabulary collectively need to identify savings of up to £16m by 2028/29.
-During 2024/25 a programme of work will be developed to deliver the required savings under the leadership of the Deputy Chief Constable, this programme of work is known as the 'Futures Programme'.
+The budget setting process for the 2025/26 financial year was concluded in February and a medium-term financial forecast (MTFF) covering 5 years to 31/03/30 was approved.
+The MTFF shows that the Police, Fire and Crime Commissioner and Constabulary collectively need to identify savings of up to £11m by 2029/30.
+During 2024/25 the programme of work to deliver the required savings under the leadership of the Deputy Chief Constable has continued, this programme of work is known as the 'Futures Programme'.